emissary-ingress/emissary/docs/reference/configuration.md

 - the `method` attribute becomes a `header` match on the `:method` header.

 You will see these headers in the diagnostic service if you use the `method` or `host` attributes.

+#### Using `tls`

+In most cases, you won't need the `tls` attribute: just use a `service` with an `https://` prefix.
+However, note that if the `tls` attribute is present and `true`, Ambassador will originate TLS even if the `service` does not have the `https://` prefix.

+If `tls` is present with a value that is not `true`, the value is assumed to be the name of a defined TLS context, which will determine the certificate presented to the upstream service.
+TLS context handling is a beta feature of Ambassador at present; please [contact us on Gitter](https://gitter.im/datawire/ambassador) if you need to specify TLS origination certificates.

 #### Using `envoy_override`